-Altaf in ICU after contracting COVID-19
+Altaf in ICU after contracting Covid-19

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The Muttahida Qaumi Movement (MQM) founder and leader Altaf Hussain is in the Barnet Hospital’s intensive care unit (ICU) after contracting COVID-19 around three weeks ago.
+LONDON: Muttahida Qaumi Movement (MQM) founder Altaf Hussain is in the Barnet Hospital’s Intensive Care Unit (ICU) after contracting Covid-19 around a couple of weeks ago.

-Altaf Hussain added: “May Allah protect everyone from this disease, COVID-19,” he said, and appealed to listeners to “take precautions and help each other”.
+Hussain added: “May Allah protect everyone from this disease, Covid-19,” he said, and appealed to listeners to “take precautions and help each other”.

 A source in the MQM said that around three weeks ago the MQM leader fell ill.
-Altaf Hussain, who has a long history of several ailments due to obesity and unhealthy lifestyle, was advised to self-isolate at home but then his condition deteriorated and he was taken to the hospital in emergency.
+Hussain, who has a long history of several ailments, was advised to self-isolate at home but then his condition deteriorated and he was taken to the hospital in emergency.
 He was put on the ventilator for about five days and then he started recovering.

-On January 23, the MQM-London said in a statement that the MQM founder leader is ill and taking a break from politics.
-The MQM statement had said that after check-up, doctor advised him to rest and suspend his political activities.
+On January 23 the MQM-London said in a statement that the MQM founder Altaf Hussain is ill and taking a break from politics.
+The MQM statement had said after check-up, doctor advised him to rest and suspend his political activities.

-In a statement on Tuesday, Mustafa Azizabadi said that Altaf Hussain was recovering fast and his situation had progressed well.
-He said that Altaf Hussain had thanked his supporters for praying for him.
+In a statement on Tuesday, Mustafa Azizabadi said Altaf Hussain was recovering fast and his situation had progressed well.
+He said Hussain had thanked his supporters for praying for him.